MicrosoftDocs/windows-itpro-docs/windows/manage/disconnect-your-organization-from-microsoft.md

 ### Use Windows Provisioning to set the telemetry level

-Use Windows Provisioning and the Windows Imaging and Configuration Designer (Windows ICD) tool â€“ part of the [Windows Assessment and Deployment Kit (Windows ADK) toolkit](http://go.microsoft.com/fwlink/p/?LinkId=526803) - to create a provisioning package and runtime setting that sets your organizationâ€™s telemetry level.
+Use Windows Provisioning and the Windows Imaging and Configuration Designer (Windows ICD) tool - part of the [Windows Assessment and Deployment Kit (Windows ADK) toolkit](http://go.microsoft.com/fwlink/p/?LinkId=526803) - to create a provisioning package and runtime setting that sets your organization's telemetry level.

 After you create the provisioning package, you can email it to your employees, put it on a network share, or integrate the package directly into a custom image using Windows ICD.